-&lt;sup>4 The level of catch reduction to the relevant fisheries/sectors will be dependent on the extent by which the reference level has been breached, and the required rebuilding rate.
+3 The level of catch reduction to the relevant fisheries/sectors will be dependent on the extent by which the reference level has been breached, and the required rebuilding rate.

 Component Management objectives Resource / Asset Performance Indicators Reference Levels Control Rules Retained species To maintain spawning stock biomass of each retained species at a level where the main factor affecting recruitment is the environment.
-All retained species Target: Fishing impacts are expected to generate an acceptable risk level to all retained species' populations, i.e. medium risk or lower.
-Continue management aimed at achieving ecological, economic and social objectives.
+All retained species Annual risk (vulnerability) assessments incorporating: current management arrangements, available data on fishing effort and catch (relative to MSY or historical levels), Target: Fishing impacts are expected to generate an acceptable risk level to all retained species' populations, i.e. medium risk or lower.
+Continue management aimed at achieving ecological, economic and social objectives. fishery-independent recruitment information, species information, and other available research.
 Thresholds: A potentially material change to risk levels is identified; or Fishing impacts are considered to generate an undesirable level of risk to any retained species' populations, i.e. high risk.
 Review the reasons for this variation within three months and implement an appropriate management response to reduce risk to an acceptable level as soon as practicable.
 This may include additional monitoring and/or undertaking a biomass-based stock assessment.
-Limits: Fishing impacts are considered to generate an unacceptable level of risk to any retained species' populations, i.e. severe risk.
+Limit: Fishing impacts are considered to generate an unacceptable level of risk to any retained species' populations, i.e. severe risk.
 Initiate an immediate management response to reduce the risk to an acceptable level as soon as practicable.
 Bycatch (non- ETP) species To ensure fishing impacts do not result in serious or irreversible harm to bycatch species' populations.
-All (non-ETP) bycatch species in the Peel-Harvey Estuary Periodic risk assessments incorporating: • current management arrangements, Target: Fishing impacts are expected to generate an acceptable risk level to all bycatch species' populations, i.e. medium risk or lower.
+All (non-ETP) bycatch species in the Peel-Harvey Estuary Periodic risk assessments incorporating:current management arrangements, Target: Fishing impacts are expected to generate an acceptable risk level to all bycatch species' populations, i.e. medium risk or lower.
 Continue management aimed at achieving ecological, economic and social objectives.